 Google Pixel Watch specs

-Google Pixel Watch Wear OS
+Google Pixel Watch Wear OS and watch faces

 This one is no surprise, but Google will bundle its own Wear OS platform in the Pixel Watch.
 But what could make the software different or, should we say, better?